Scott Moran · founder individual audit · Mar 13-25, 2026

 Why it matters.
 Recovering fast is not the same as switching for free.
 This is why days can feel productive and still leave you with less actual closure than they should.

 Why it matters.
 This is not laziness.
 It is a pressure-to-motion converter.
-Stress becomes throughput, and throughput can camouflage unresolved commitments.
+Stress becomes throughput, and throughput becomes camouflage for unresolved commitments.

 What we saw.
 The sharp frustration pattern in the reports is consistent: wrong dates, memory drift, fake completion, or tools acting more capable than they are.
 When context trust breaks, you reopen manual control loops yourself.